Sameer Kulavoor: Art practice

 An exhibition of his series of art prints 'Please Have a Seat' was held at the Artisans' Center, Kala Ghoda, Mumbai in 2016.
 Since late 2017, Kulavoor has been represented by the Mumbai-based art gallery Tarq in India.

 His first solo show of paintings and sculptures called 'A Man of the Crowd' was held in Mumbai at the Tarq Gallery in 2018.
 In 2019, a suite of his drawings was exhibited alongside works by writer and journalist Rachel Lopez, photographer, journalist Ritesh Uttamchandani, artist Sudhir Patwardhan, photographers Pallon Daruwala and Peter Bialobrzesk as part of the show 'The Shifting City', an exhibition curated by Kaiwan Mehta, in collaboration with the Architecture Foundation India, and Rahul Mehrotra as project advisor.

 'This is Not A Still Life', a series of eight works was exhibited at the India Art Fair, 2020 and a printed version of the same works were used for the facade design of the fair.

 In December 2020, Kulavoor's second solo 'You Are All Caught Up' was exhibited at the Tarq Gallery in Mumbai.
 The show consisted of works made between 2018 and 2020 and included drawings and paintings and explored "personal and political ideas through the lens of social media".
 Covering the show, the website It's Nice That wrote that "[Kulavoor's] most recent body of work continues this study into the metropolis and analyses the “personal, political and the pandemic”, all the while characteristically placing the city as the backdrop.
 Very much a reflection of the current global situation, The Migrants Have Left, for example, turns his previously people-focused drawings on its head as it illustrates a life in lockdown".

+Kulavoor created a limited edition zine 'Smart City' which was published by the Zurich based independent publishing house Nieves in 2022 and self-published another limited edition zine 'City as Collage' in 2025 as part of the exhibition 'Artist as..' at the Tarq Gallery.

 Kulavoor's third solo 'Edifice Complex' was exhibited at Tarq Gallery in 2023 borrowing its title "from a phrase coined by Behn Cervantes, a Filipino activist writing in the time of the autocrat Ferdinand Marcos.
 It references the phenomenon where individuals, organisations, or governments become obsessed with building grandiose structures to give an impression of power, status or progress, often at the expense of more pressing needs".
 Some of his recent bodies of work were on display at the Tarq booths at Art Basel, Hong Kong - cited as one of the emerging artists to look out for at the fair by Tatler Asia - and Art Mumbai, both in 2024.

+In November 2025, Kulavoor opened his first museum solo titled 'Limits of the Town' at the Dr Bhau Daji Lad Museum in Mumbai curated by Tasneem Zakaria Mehta.